Consultant Speech and Language Therapist

 2. There may be certain situations (such as illness or family circumstances) which mean that you need to cancel an appointment at short notice.

-3. If you do need to cancel an appointment please contact your Therapist by email or telephone as soon as possible.
+3. If you do need to cancel an appointment please contact Caroline Murphy by email or telephone as soon as possible.

 4. The session will be refunded in full if you contact Caroline Murphy before 07.15 on the day of the appointment.